josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/shading_language.md

 const vec2 V1 = vec2(1, 1), V2 = vec2(2, 2);
 ```

-Similar to variables, arrays can also be declared with const.
+Similar to variables, arrays can also be declared with `const`.

 ```
 const float arr[] = { 1.0, 0.5, 0.0 };